 All in all, it amounts to a small shrine to me.
 But it’s not there to deliver an ego boost.
 Well, not just there for that.
 It has a purpose: it’s so I don’t forget anything important in my appraisal.

 Prep is everything on both sides of an appraisal.
-Employees should be ready with examples of the times they’ve ruled the roost – and managers should be prepared with their own examples too.
+Employees should be ready with examples of the times they’ve ruled the roost – and strategic HRM professionals should be prepared with their own examples too.
 Quantifiable examples are better: ‘I increased sales by 17%’ is easier to agree on than ‘I improved team morale’ – which someone could contest, if they wanted to.

 If your employees are nervous about appraisals, it’s worth telling them: There shouldn’t be any big surprises in an appraisal.
 No boss is going to drop a bomb of blame on their team.
 In a good workplace, everyone will already know their strengths, weaknesses, what’s gone wrong and what’s gone right.
 The appraisal should go over old ground in new detail, not blow the case wide open.

 How to conduct an appraisal

 According to acas (The government’s Advisory, Conciliation and Arbitration Service), which has published a guide to appraisals, ‘Managers should put employees at ease by beginning their interviews with fairly casual, routine remarks’ – we’ll leave these to your imagination.

 Now, assuming you’ve bought your employee the hot drink of their choosing, and secured a quiet corner of your favourite coffee chain, you can start the discussion.
 Allow your employee to speak first, before giving your opinion.